weiyuwang2024/vibecoding/transcripts.md

 These ad-hoc prompts let your Agent understand what you're working on right now and give you the best solution for your specific situation.

-All the popular Coding Agents you can use today support these three kinds of prompts
+All the popular Coding Agents we can use today support these three kinds of prompts

 ---

 ## Section 2: Support Multiple LLMs
-*Duration: 2 minutes*

-### Most Common Models used for Vibe Coding

 Let me walk you through the three most popular models that coding teams use: